Skip Navigation Links

 1. NIH Principal Investigators (PIs) are required to ensure that necessary ancillary reviews are completed and approved prior to initiation of non-exempt human subjects research.

-2. The IRB Office (IRBO), during its pre-review of a submission, may inform a Principal Investigator that any missing ancillary approval is necessary before the NIH IRB will review or approve the research, or before the protocol can be submitted to a non-NIH IRB for review.
+3. The IRB Office (IRBO), during its pre-review of a submission, may inform a Principal Investigator that any missing ancillary approval is necessary before the NIH IRB will review or approve the research, or before the protocol can be submitted to a non-NIH IRB for review.

-3. The Reviewing IRB is responsible for incorporating into the informed consent any language required to be disclosed to a research subject by an ancillary review committee (e.g., disclosure that an investigator on the protocol is listed on the government-owned patent or employee invention report).
+4. The Reviewing IRB is responsible for incorporating into the informed consent any language required to be disclosed to a research subject by an ancillary review committee (e.g., disclosure that an investigator on the protocol is listed on the government-owned patent or employee invention report).

 2. Scientific review:

-1. The scientific review process applies to clinical protocols (as defined in D. above) and generally occurs at the time of initial protocol review, annual and quadrennial review of the ongoing protocol, and review of substantive modifications to a protocol that pose new scientific questions or substantially alter the scientific approach.
+1. The scientific review process applies to clinical protocols (as defined in Section D. above) and generally occurs at the time of initial protocol review, annual and quadrennial review of the ongoing protocol, and review of substantive modifications to a protocol that pose new scientific questions or substantially alter the scientific approach.

 2. Intramural Research Program (IRP) PIs are responsible for ensuring clinical protocols involving non-exempt human subjects research have undergone review of scientific content, or obtained a waiver, consistent with the Policy for Scientific Review of Clinical Protocols Utilizing the NIH Intramural Program.
 This requirement must be met prior to initiating IRB review.